Revised December 2017.

 Within the last ten years, US fuel ethanol production has grown to be the major player in renewable fuels supply.
 Besides reducing US dependence on foreign oil, it provides a motor fuel with significantly lower emissions that will meet standards set by the Environmental Protection Agency under the Clean Air Act.
 In rural America, the boom in ethanol production has become a driver of economic development by adding significant value to bulk agricultural commodities, such as corn and sugar beets.

 The US is the leading ethanol producer in the world, generating twice as much ethanol as Brazil, the world’s second largest producer.
-In the US, there are 213 ethanol refineries capable of producing just over 15 billion gallons per year, growing from 3.9 billion gallons per year in 2005.
-Although not all plants operate at full capacity, total 2015 production exceeded 14.8 billion gallons.
+In the U.S., there are 198 ethanol refineries capable of producing just over 14 billion gallons per year, an increase of 4% between January 2016 and January 2017.